 A wait-and-see approach may be best for managing travel with points or miles

-If you’ve been refunded miles or points because you canceled a summer trip, you may be wondering whether it makes sense to rebook now or wait.
+If you’ve been refunded miles or points because you canceled a trip, you may wonder whether it makes sense to rebook now or wait a bit longer.

 “At this time, it’s hard to gauge what travel [will] look like in the future and if we’ll be able to travel as freely as we did before the COVID-19 pandemic,” says Jackson.

 There are several unknowns to consider, including whether hotels and airlines will extend their current coronavirus cancellation policies and which destinations may be most affected by the pandemic in the coming months.

 Jackson advises canceling, and having points or miles returned to you versus rescheduling.
 If you plan to rebook using points or miles, keep these tips in mind:

 - Look for refundable fares and fares that offer free cancellation.